Roshni160/heart_diseas_project/README.md

 ## Problem Statement

 Heart disease is the leading cause of death globally.
-Early identification of at-risk patients enables preventive intervention.
+Early identification of at risk patients enables preventive intervention.
 This project uses the **UCI Heart Disease dataset** (303 patients, 13 clinical features) to:

 1. Explore which patient features correlate with heart disease
 2. Build a Random Forest classifier to predict disease presence